LurkAndLoiter/youtube-mpris-fix/README.md

-# Chromium YouTube MPRIS Patch
+# YouTube MPRIS Fix

-A Chromium Youtube patch addressing MPRIS metadata bugs on YouTube and YouTube Music
+A browser/host fix addressing MPRIS metadata bugs on YouTube and YouTube Music

 Tested on: